Henderson Naval Base: History

-Studies into the establishment of a naval base in Western Australia date back to 1887, when Sir John Coode, the head of the firm of Coode and Matthews and a respected English civil engineer, visited Australia to select a location for a naval base.
+Studies into the establishment of a naval base in Western Australia date back to 1887, when John Coode, the head of the firm of Coode and Matthews and a respected English civil engineer, visited Australia to select a location for a naval base.

 He provided a report on his activities four years later, in which he suggested Cockburn Sound as a location.
 His recommendation was, to drill into Success and Parmelia Banks to establish whether ships could pass through the sandbanks through dredged channels to allow access to the sound.

-Following a visit to Australia, British Admiral Sir Reginald Henderson suggested Cockburn Sound as the location of a naval base once more in 1910, as part of a report compiled by him.
+Following a visit to Australia, British Admiral Reginald Henderson suggested Cockburn Sound as the location of a naval base once more in 1910, as part of a report compiled by him.
 At the time, the Royal Australian Navy in Western Australia consisted of fourteen men and four sail boats, based in a boats shed.

 Henderson's report came at a time of radical change in the plans for the Royal Australian Navy.
 Prior to 1909, the navy's role was a domestic and defensive one, with naval ships no larger than destroyers required for this task.
 From 1909, the thinking of the Australian naval staff evolved towards a blue-water navy, equipped with larger surface ships.
 This ambitious plan saw Australia as a major naval power in the Pacific by 1933.
 The events of World War I prevented the execution of such plans and the financial constraints and a return to Britain as a source of naval protection for Australia put an end to plans of a large Australian naval force altogether.

 The new Henderson Naval Base was envisioned to be home to 7,500 men, 17 armoured ships and nine submarines and to be Britain's main base in the Indian-Pacific region.

 The Commonwealth of Australia acquired much of the land on the coastal strip from Woodman Point in the north to Cape Peron in the south following the announcement of the future base and the land remained under federal government ownership even after the naval base plans were abandoned.
 Consequently, development of the area stalled and settlers moved to other areas.

 The official opening of the Henderson Naval Base took place on 7 May 1913, in the presence of Senator George Pearce, with speeches from Admiral Creswell and the Premier of Western Australia of the time, John Scaddan.

 The project suffered from unfortunate timing, starting just a year before the outbreak of World War I, and domestic issues like labour shortages and delays in the harbour dredging.
 By late 1913, only about 30 men worked on the Henderson Naval Base, the number of workmen having been scaled back, something that was registered with indignation in Western Australia.
 In 1914, Irish engineer Maurice Fitzmaurice was involved with the selection and design of the harbour, with Jervoise Bay, just south of Woodman Point, selected over Mangles Bay.